 Herb Kenny (Herbert Cornelius Kenny) - Died 7-11-1992 in Columbia, MD, U.S. ( R&B ) Born 6-12-1914 in Philadelphia, PA, U.S. - (He did, "Key To My Heart") - Was a member of The Melodeers and The Ink Spots - Worked with Danny Owens and The Cabineers.

-Steve Rye - Died 7-19-1992 in London, England ( Blues ) Born 3-8-1946 in London, England - Harmonica player - Was a member of The Groundhogs (They did, "No More Doggin" and "Early In The Morning") - Worked with Jo Ann Kelly.
+Steve Rye - Died 7-19-1992 in London, England - Alcohol related ( Blues ) Born 3-8-1946 in London, England - Harmonica player and singer - Was a member of The Groundhogs (They did, "No More Doggin" and "Early In The Morning") - Worked with The John Dummer Blues Band and Jo Ann Kelly.